-Year 10 Specialist Science or AEP Science - B Grade or Exam 65%.
+Year 10 Specialist Science Grade B Exam or 65%, or AEP Science Grade C+ or Exam 65%

 Chemistry is the study of materials and substances and the transformations they undergo through interactions and the transfer of energy.

 The ATAR Chemistry course equips students with the knowledge, understanding and opportunity to investigate properties and reactions of materials.
 Theories and models are used to describe, explain and make predictions about chemical systems, structures and properties.